 A Jamaica Plain resident, Porsha Olayiwola is the Artistic Director at MassLEAP, a literary nonprofit organization in Massachusetts serving youth artists.
 She also co-founded The House Slam, a poetry slam venue at the Haley House Bakery Café in Roxbury that offers a free poetry slam and open mic events twice a month.
 Porsha is the 2014 Individual World Poetry Slam Champion and 2015 National Poetry Slam Champion.
 In 2018, she was named by GK100 as one of Boston’s Most Influential People of Color.
-She is also an MFA Candidate at Emerson College and has a full-length collection of poetry forthcoming in 2019 with Button Poetry.
+She is the founder of the Roxbury Poetry Festival and the author of i shimmer sometimes, too.
+Olayiwola earned her MFA from Emerson College and was named Brandeis University's Jacob Ziskind Poet-in-Residence starting in Fall 2022.